dmi3y/gulp-supplier/README.md

 - node-specific.js
 - browser-specific.js

-And what you want is to build `npm` and `bower` build files.
+And what you want is to create `npm` and `bower` build files.
-That's where supplier could get handy, so the build task will look like.
+That's where supplier could get handy, so the build task may look like.

 		...
 		gulp.task('build', function() {